fgiannetti/galera-java-client/README.md

 The client has a load balance policy to distribute connection requests, it discovers new joined nodes automatically and activates/deactivates nodes based on Galera specific states, the primary component membership and network errors.

 It doesn't implement the mysql protocol or manage jdbc connections by itself.
-It relies on mariadb-java-client to open connections and HikariCP to manage the connection pool against the MariaDB/Percona nodes.
+It relies on mariadb-java-client to open connections and HikariCP to manage the connection pools against the MariaDB/Percona nodes.

 ## Status